All Chapters

 Braess's paradox isn't really about traffic.
 It's about any network where selfish agents choose paths through shared resources.

 Basketball.
-Removing a strong player from a team can sometimes improve the team's performance—because the remaining players redistribute their effort more evenly, like drivers finding less-congested routes.8
+Removing a strong player from a team can sometimes improve the team's performance—because the remaining players redistribute their effort more evenly, like drivers finding less-congested routes.
+Brian Skinner showed this using Price of Anarchy theory applied to shot selection.10

 The Deep Lesson